-Massachusetts has laws against employment discrimination in the workplace.
+Massachusetts law against discrimination in the workplace.
 An employer cannot discriminate against you when hiring to fill a position, when firing, or when determining your pay or the conditions or privileges of your employment.
 An employer must not discriminate against you because of age (being over 40), race, national origin, ancestry, gender, sexual orientation, or genetic or medical information.
+An employee rights attorney massachusetts should be consulted when an employee is being iscriminated against at work.

 Age Discrimination in the Workplace